 The limitation is that they are only as bright as the developers who created it, as they must try to think of every eventuality of conversation (or restrict what people can do).

 A simple example might be a chatbot that guides an employee through submitting a leave request or helping someone submit a support or sales enquiry.

-Using this software, such as the Ubisend platform, people can build structured conversations to guide people to standard processes.
+Using this software, such as the Ubisend platform, you can build structured chatbot scripts to guide people to standard processes.
 We call it process mapping or RPA (Robotic process automation).
 These are everyday things that people and the computer will go through the same way every time.

 A user might ask, “What is the maternity leave allowance?”.
 The chatbot responds automatically using knowledge in the company employee handbook or from FAQs added to the platform.